DiaBlo: Diagonal Blocks Are Sufficient For Finetuning: Experiments

 \subsection{Fine-tuning with Quantized Models}

-To further reduce the memory footprint of fine-tuning, QLoRA \cite{guo2024lqlora} and its variants store the frozen pretrained weights in low-precision while training small low-rank adaptation modules in higher precision.
-In this section, we explore the compatibility of the proposed DiaBlo with quantized models and evaluate its performance when fine-tuning with quantized models.
+To further reduce the memory footprint of fine-tuning, QLoRA \citep{guo2024lqlora} and its variants store the frozen pretrained weights in low-precision while training small low-rank adaptation modules in higher precision.
+In this section, we explore the compatibility of the proposed DiaBlo with quantized models and evaluate its performance.